-READING IMPROVEMENT INSTRUCTION (GRADES 3-6) BOARD POLICY IGC
+READING IMPROVEMENT INSTRUCTION (GRADES 3-5) BOARD POLICY IGC

-The district will design and implement a reading improvement plan with at least 30 hours of additional reading instruction or practice outside the regular school day for students in grades four (4) through six (6) who do not meet minimum standards on the district's reading assessment, as required by law.
-The district will also design and implement reading action plans (RAP) for students determined prior to the beginning of any school year to have a cognitive ability insufficient to meet minimum reading standards for students in grades three (3) through six (6), as required by law.
+The district will design and implement a reading improvement plan with at least 30 hours of additional reading instruction or practice outside the regular school day for students in grades four (4) through five (5) who do not meet minimum standards on the district's reading assessment, as required by law.
+The district will also design and implement Reading Success Plans (RSP) for students determined prior to the beginning of any school year to have a cognitive ability insufficient to meet minimum reading standards for students in grades three (3) through five (5), as required by law.